itot555/tkg-poc/README.md

       ```
       export KUBECONFIG=$PROJECT_ROOT/bootstrap.kubeconfig
       ```
     - Run any kubernetes command to monitor.
     - Example: Get Pods list and watch it
       ```
+      kubectl get po -A -w
+      ```
+3. (Optional) Monitor/Examing/Troubleshoot management cluster during initializatio:
+    - Wait for Kind cluster to be fully initialized.
+Look for a log entry in the initialization output similar to following
+      ```
+      ```
+    - Set management cluster's temporaty kubeconfig as the current kubernetes config
+      ```
+      export KUBECONFIG=$HOME/.kube-tkg/tmp/`ls -1rt $HOME/.kube-tkg/tmp/config* | tail -1`
+      ```
+    - Run any kubernetes command to monitor.
+    - Example: Get Pods list and watch it
+      ```